-- they move the management's focus from inputs to outputs, results and the achievement of a pre-defined objective; - the special emphasis on developing the JAP intervention logic is an additional guarantee that adequate measures are taken to tackle an existing problem; - they can be a useful tool to promote partnership and an integrated approach, as they could be supported by various programmes and funds to achieve a predefined objective; - the financial management of a JAP is based exclusively on the unit costs and lump sums defined in the Commission decision approving it, which simplifies the management and control arrangements and reduces the error rate; - the decision approving a JAP provides the Member State concerned with additional legal certainty when compared to SCO schemes under Article 67 of the CPR, which are set-up and justified by Member States without prior approval by the Commission.
+- they move the management's focus from inputs to outputs, results and the achievement of a pre-defined objective; - the special emphasis on developing the JAP intervention logic is an additional guarantee that adequate measures are taken to tackle an existing problem; - they can be a useful tool to promote partnership and an integrated approach, as they could be supported by various programmes and funds to achieve a predefined objective; - the financial management of a JAP is based exclusively on the unit costs and lump sums defined in the Commission decision approving it, which simplifies the management and control arrangements and reduces the error rate;

-The ESF Technical Working Group is a working group of the ESF Committee set up under Article 163 of the TFEU.
-It was set up to facilitate the exchange of information between the Commission and Member States' ESF MAs on technical operational matters related to the management of the FSF.
+1 The ESF Technical Working Group is a working group of the ESF Committee set up under Article 163 of the TFEU.
+It was set up to facilitate the exchange of information between the Commission and Member States' ESF Managing Authorities on technical operational matters related to the management of the ESF.

-$^2$ An expert group on implementing programmes adopted and implemented in accordance with the legal framework for the European Structural and Investment Funds, set up by Commission decision C(2014)1875.
+2 An expert group on implementing programmes adopted and implemented in accordance with the legal framework for the European Structural and Investment Funds, set up by Commission decision C(2014)1875.